Software

 The direction

 Then with our visual strategy we wanted to reflect the fact that communities are warm, welcoming and vibrant.
-We added people-focused imagery and videos, as well as secondary colors to foster inclusion and community.
+We added people-focused imagery and videos, as well as secondary colours to foster inclusion and community.

 We weaved in testimonials, customer stories, and stats across the site to showcase the impact Traction Rec makes on people and communities.
 Hand-drawn icon illustrations added an extra dash of human realism.